HenrikSamuelsson/aoc-in-c/README.md

 This project **does not include input files** from [Advent of Code](https://adventofcode.com), since they are unique for each user.

-To run a puzzle solution, create the input file manually:
+To run a puzzle solution, first create an input folder at the root level:

 ```bash
 mkdir -p input
 ```

-Then save your personal input as:
+Then in this folder save your personal input as:

 ```text
 input/YYYY-dayDD.txt